A Grand New Vision for Escondido

 NVC Lead Pastor Tim Spivey describes this endeavor as a unique opportunity to impact the city of Escondido positively in a new and creative way.
 “We are investing ourselves and our resources directly into blessing our community by restoring a critical historical and cultural property that has remained in decay for decades, and then not keeping it to ourselves, but opening up this multi-use arts complex for our community to enjoy along with us.
 While we will be using the Ritz theater as our primary space to worship, the entire facility will also be occupied by community partners and arts businesses that will have the opportunity to leverage the central location on Grand Avenue in the cultural heart of our city.”

-The interior design will create modern spaces with multiple uses: the same space used for student ministry on Sundays can also serve as a dance studio during the week; children’s classroom space can be used to teach after-school music and art lessons; the Ritz theater, which will be the church’s primary worship space, will be used as rehearsal and performing space for local theater groups, film festivals, or to host touring bands..
+The interior design will create modern spaces with multiple uses: the same space used for student ministry on Sundays can also serve as a dance studio during the week; children’s classroom space can be used to teach after-school music and art lessons; the Ritz theater, which will be the church’s primary worship space, will be used as rehearsal and performing space for local theater groups, film festivals and touring bands.

 San Diego Union Tribune